 Uber took this insight a step ahead with the AR experience they launched in Zurich in 2017.
 With a ‘magic mirror’ TV screen that was installed inside a Zurich train station, the AR innovation allowed passersby to be transported (virtually, of course) to a variety of ‘adventures’.
 Ranging from the beautiful sights of San Francisco to the wild Australian outback, it allowed people to experience novel ‘adventures’ in a seemingly pedestrian setting.

 With strategies like these, brands benefit in a multitude of ways.
 In competitive market scenarios, such AR-led strategies for indirect marketing help brands stand out from the competition and gain favour among their target groups.

 While this article can act as a thought-starter for marketers looking to understand how to use AR for marketing, it can only take you so far.

-However, if you wish to explore and become an expert in Digital Marketing, check out MICA and upGrad’s Digital Marketing Certificate Program to take your skills to the next level.
+However, if you wish to explore and become an expert in Digital Marketing, check out MICA and Advanced Certificate in Digital Marketing & Communicationto take your skills to the next level.
 With this program, you can become an expert in social media marketing, content marketing, branding, marketing analysis, and PR.

 These days we spend a lot of time looking at screens.
 Computers, smartphones, televisions are a big part of our lives.
 We get the latest news, social media updates, watch movies, and so much more through these devices.

 Augmented Reality or AR is a technology revolutionizing how we use these screens by creating new and exciting, interactive experiences.
 AR takes digital images and imposes them on the real world around you.
 AR uses either a clear visor or a smartphone to perform these functions.

 How is Augmented Reality (AR) used in marketing?